March 22, 2023

 This means you’ll need to consider not only the current needs of the team but also where the company will be heading in the future and what skills may be required to get there.

-By focusing on hiring well-rounded individuals with relevant experience and transferable skills, you can build a workforce that is equipped to handle whatever comes their way.
+By focusing on hiring well-rounded individuals with relevant experience and transferable skills, you can build a sustainable employee retention strategy, as well as a workforce that is equipped to handle whatever comes their way.

 If you are struggling to find the right people for your open roles, our recruiters are ready to help.